arrow

 Suki: Voice-First Clinical Documentation Assistant

 Suki offers a voice-enabled digital assistant designed to streamline note-taking for clinicians across a variety of specialties.
+In practice, Suki functions as a virtual assistant in healthcare environments, handling repetitive narrative charting so clinicians can move through visits more efficiently.

 Highlights: